 1. ‘Helping’ with your repayment hiatus

-Student loan repayment was first put on hold back in March, when shutdowns to fight the virus left millions without work and struggling to pay bills.
+Student loan repayment was first put on hold in March 2020, when shutdowns to fight the virus left millions without work and struggling to pay bills.

-Lengthening the pause could bring a return of the fraudulent tactics consumer advocates reported last spring, when scammers were calling and directing people to “apply” for the forbearance program.
+At the very beginning of the pause, consumer advocates reported that scammers were calling and directing people to “apply” for the forbearance program.
 Borrowers were typically asked to provide personal information.

-But note: The extension of your repayment break doesn’t require you to apply by phone or fill out any type of form.
+But note: The long repayment break doesn’t require you to apply by phone or fill out any type of form.
 In fact, you don’t have to do anything at all — the federal government will just keep your loan on hold if it’s eligible.

 2. Asking for upfront fees